Accutane, also known as Isotretinoin, is a medication that is used to treat severe recalcitrant nodular or cystic Acne.

-Typically other medications such as antibiotics, creams, or other medications have already been used and failed in patients looking to use Accutane.
+By the time, this medication is used, many other medications such as antibiotics, creams, or other medications have already been used and failed.

 The primary concern with this medication is the increased risk for serious birth defects (Teratogenicity) for those who take this medication while pregnant.